Our FOIA Lawyers Represent Federal Government Contractors Only

 Does your Freedom of Information request fall under FOIA exemptions?
 The answer to this question can save companies a lot of time and expense.
 Watson’s Freedom of Information lawyers help clients to overcome the common mistakes when requesting information from the government.
 Our FOIA attorneys understand the various exemptions and will explain the rules to our clients.

-- As FOIA lawyers, we understand the various FOIA exemptions and will explain the rules to our clients.
+- As FOIA attorneys, we understand the various FOIA exemptions and will explain the rules to our clients.

 Protect Your Rights: If you are contemplating filing a FOIA request under 5 USC 552, or seeking to protect your sensitive information, our Freedom of Information Act Lawyers can help you to play by the rules and avoid unnecessary efforts.
 A federal FOIA lawyer at Watson can provide legal guidance through the various nuances that arise.

 Exemptions: Freedom of information and protection of privacy does have certain limitations.
 The following FOIA exemptions apply to the federal government.